sahakyanvahan/InterviewQuestions/questions/general.md

 How do you implement threading in C# and what is the difference between the Thread and Task classes?
 Can you explain the difference between a WebForm and an MVC application in the .NET framework?

-Managed code is code that runs within the CLR and is managed by the CLR's memory manager, while unmanaged code is code that runs outside of the CLR and is not managed by the CLR's memory manager.
-Examples of unmanaged code in the .NET framework include C/C++ code that is called via P/Invoke.

 The CLR is the runtime environment of the .NET framework and is responsible for executing code, managing memory, handling exceptions, and providing security.